keenbytes/hooked-jenkins/README.md

 # github-webhookd
 Tiny API that triggers Jenkins builds from GitHub Webhook

+This is an old project and it is no longer maintained.

 ## CLI
 The following CLI commands are available:
 ```